AllexandreSantos/NASA-Asteroids-Udacity-Project-2/README.md

 * Voilà!
 The app is ready to be run in your phone

 ## Built With
-This project makes good use of:
+This project is built with Android Studio and Kotlin making a good use of:
 * MVVM
 * Live Data
 * Room